Noemata/FFmpegInteropX/README.md

 ## Welcome to FFmpegInteropX

 I did next to nothing to get this working with UWP and VS2019.
 My changes took all of 5 minutes to do.
-All credit goes to authors of this library and vcpkg.
+All credit goes to the authors of this library and vcpkg.

 FFmpegInteropX is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
 This allows you to decode a lot of formats that are not natively supported on Windows 10.